26th Golden Disc Awards: Controversy

-The event was met with several controversies—including the venue, fairness, recorded broadcasts, and ticket sales.
-Observers commented that they did not see how Japan was relevant to the awards when sales figures were calculated from South Korea only.
-Others pointed out that although the Mnet Asian Music Awards is also a South Korean ceremony that have been held abroad, it had various participants from several countries around the world, unlike the Golden Disc Awards where only Korean artists participate.
+The event was met with several controversies.
+The absences of popular artist such as 2NE1, Big Bang, IU, and T-ara, with none of them receiving any awards despite their successes during the year led to criticisms over fairness.
+The ceremony was broadcast through JTBC's Lunar New Year special instead of being broadcast live, which drew accusations of the awards being a "JTBC promotional concert" in an attempt to boost the channel's ratings.
+The ceremony also drew small controversy for being held abroad, with observers commenting that they did not see how Japan was relevant to the awards when sales figures were calculated from South Korea only.
+Others pointed out that although the Mnet Asian Music Awards is also a South Korean ceremony that have been held abroad, it had various participants from multiple countries around the world unlike the Golden Disc Awards, where only Korean artists participated.

-Complaints were made about the high price of tickets into the show in contrast with the usual lottery system, as the award organizers opted for an indoor baseball stadium instead of a regular concert hall.
-This led to speculation that the event organizers were more interested in profits than the actual awards ceremony.
-On top of this, it was broadcast through JTBC's Lunar New Year special instead of being broadcast live, which led to criticisms of the awards being a "JTBC promotional concert" in an attempt to boost the channel's ratings.

-The absence of several popular artists such as 2NE1, Big Bang, IU, and T-ara, with them not winning any awards also left controversy over fairness.